NRI Demat Account

 Do NRIs need a Demat Account to invest in India?

-What documents are required to open an NRI Demat Account?
+How do NRIs open an NRI Demat Account?